 - Best nightlife – Three Rivers Brewing

 1. Sequoia National Park Audio Tour

 The time reservation and purchases are entirely online with free cancellation.
-Visitors easily download an app onto their smartphones that will direct them through the parks.
+Visitors easily download an app on their smartphones that directs them through the parks.
 There is only one entrance fee with no added fees if reservations change.

-Through this four-hour, self-paced tour, you will see most of the park’s major tourist attractions, including the Tunnel log, Tunnel Rock, and the General Sherman Tree near the entrance.
+This four-hour, self-paced tour will show most of the park’s major tourist attractions, including the Tunnel log, Tunnel Rock, and the General Sherman Tree near the entrance.

 The 300-foot dome of Moro Rock is awe-inspiring.
 And Halstead Meadow is the perfect stop for a picnic if you pack a lunch.
 Tokopah Falls is another historic landmark.
 It is a relatively easy, flat hike that ends at a beautiful waterfall surrounded by granite mountains.

 Sequoia National Park holds 13 groves of giant sequoias, including Boole Tree, the world’s largest tree.
 While Kings Canyon National Park has the deepest canyon in the United States – one and a half miles deep.

 The unforgettable groves of giant cloud-skimming tree species are a vital part of the planet’s ecosystem and worth a visit.
 A hidden gem in the forest is a small glow-in-the-dark millipede that lights up to scare off predators.
 Flat and orange, the Motyxia millipedes (Motyxia sequoia Alia) are full of cyanide and live in the giant Sequoias’ roots.